martyjg/dating-app/README.md

 This application is built with React using ES6 syntax.
 SASS is used for style preprocessor and webpack as a bundler.

 #### Useful/Interesting links
-Here are some links to useful tutorials that I found outside of the offical docs when building Gay Mercutio:
+Here are some links to useful tutorials that I found outside of the offical docs when building the Dating App:

 [Syntactic differences between traditional React and React with ES6](https://toddmotto.com/react-create-class-versus-component/)